 Here are a few cultural differences you may need to consider:

-- In many Asian cultures, most flower arrangements are accepted, with yellow and white flowers being the most preferred options.
+- In many Asian cultures, most memorial flower arrangements for funeral are accepted, with yellow and white flowers being the most preferred options.
 Red flowers, on the other hand, are avoided.

 - Mormons accept most kinds of flowers but the arrangements should not be shaped like crosses or crucifixes.

 - People of the Greek Orthodox faith prefer white flowers for their funerals but they may accept other colors as well.

 The presentation of the flowers

 When you’ve picked suitable flowers for the funeral, you need to determine how they will be presented.